JanBeh/neumond/README.md

 implemented as effects):

   * **`fiber.main(action, ...)`** runs the `action` function with given
-    arguments as main fiber which may spawn additional fibers.
-It returns the return values of the main fiber when execution of all fibers has stopped (i.e. when all fibers have terminated or are sleeping).
+    arguments as main fiber which may spawn additional fibers. `fiber.main` returns as soon as `action` returns (i.e. won't wait for spawned fibers to terminate).

   * **`fiber.scope(action, ...)`** runs the `action` function with given
     arguments and handles spawning (but still requires `fiber.main` to be already running).
-It does not return until all spawned fibers within the action have terminated, and, in turn, allows any effects caused by spawned fibers to be handled by effect handlers that have been installed before calling `fiber.scope`.
+When `action` terminates all spawned fibers within the action which are still running are automatically killed.
+In turn, this allows any effects caused by spawned fibers to be handled by effect handlers that have been installed before calling `fiber.scope`.

   * **`fiber.current()`** obtains a handle for the currently running fiber.